-We’ll show you how to build a pop-up that’s a tad different — because this one’s user-initiated.
-That is, the user actually clicks a button to start the pop-up animation, which shows a form.
+We’ll show you how to build a pop-up that’s a tad different — one that's user-initiated.
+The user clicks a button to start the pop-up animation, which shows a form.
 (Of course, you can also switch up the trigger to meet your needs.)

 In this lesson:

 You’ll need to create an overlay for your content — you can do this in 3 steps:

 To add a Div block to serve as the wrapper for the modal, press A on your keyboard to open the Add panel (or click the plus icon in the top left) and drag a Div block element into your project.

 To help keep your project organized, place the Div block at the top of your project's Body element (it is not required that we place this element at the top, but it helps with organizing the elements).
 To make this easier, drag the element into the Navigator and place it inside the Body element.

 With the Div block selected, give it a class name like “Pop-up wrapper” and add style in the Style panel:

 Scroll down the Style panel to add the next few style settings so that the wrapper is taking up the full view

 Add a background color to help the pop-up standout from the rest of your project’s content.
 Try #000000 with an opacity of 80% — or, any background color that fits your project.

 To have a pop-up with a form, you'll need a Form element inside the wrapper.